 10. Task delegation

-Task delegation boosts efficiency by matching work responsibilities to the team members’ skill set, strengths, capacity, availability, and workload.
+Task delegation boosts efficiency by matching work responsibilities to team members’ skill sets, strengths, capacity, availability, and workloads.

 Effective delegation in collaboration ensures the tasks are assigned to those well-equipped to handle them.
 This means everyone is working on the kind of work that makes the best use of their strengths without stretching them beyond limits.
 Teams get the opportunity to grow and learn, contribute meaningfully, and stay engaged.

-Work becomes seamlessly manageable when everyone in the team contributes individually and collectively, speeding up its progress without compromising quality.
+Work becomes seamlessly manageable when everyone on the team contributes individually and collectively, accelerating progress without compromising quality.
 Everyone interacts and cooperates with clarity, learns from one another’s experiences, and collaborates to solve problems more efficiently.
-It leads to optimal resource utilization where efforts are not duplicated and no talent goes underutilized.
+It leads to optimal resource utilization where efforts are not duplicated, and no talent goes underutilized.

 To improve task delegation: